syncfusion/blazor-docs/src/gantt/gantt-chart/getting-started.md

----
-title: "Getting Started"
-component: "Gantt Chart"
-description: "Learn how to create an Blazor Gantt Chart component in Blazor."
----

 # Getting Started

 This section briefly explains about how to include a **Gantt Chart** Component in your Blazor Server-Side application.
 You can refer [Getting Started with Syncfusion Blazor for Server-Side in Visual Studio 2019](https://blazor.syncfusion.com/documentation/getting-started/blazor-server-side-visual-studio-2019/) page for the introduction and configuring the common specifications.